 Polar Bear habitat and stunning scenery you can't miss

-Baffin Bay includes Ellesmere Island, Baffin Island and Bay itself.
+Baffin Island includes Ellesmere Island, and Baffin Bay itself.
 It lies between the Canadian Arctic islands and the western coast of Greenland.

 Baffin Island is similar to Greenland, with deep fjords, glaciers and icebergs.
 The north of the island is one of the best places in the world to see both Narwhals and the elusive bowhead whale.
 It’s also an important habitat for polar bears, musk ox, seals and more.